dcoille/bonita-purge-tool/README.md

 valid DB vendor values are: `mysql | oracle | postgres | sqlserver`.
 If not specified, it will start a **Postgres** docker container and run tests against it.

+### Run the tool without building the whole package

+    ./gradlew bootRun -Pargs=8901055312492483521,165000000,1

+It runs on PostgreSQL by default.
+Change the default database parameters to run it on your database.